1 Part Course |

 • E18 Motorway (Finland)

-He remains actively involved in the field through his ongoing consultancy roles:
+He remains actively involved in the field through his ongoing consultancy roles as Senior Advisor to KPMG Finland and Senior Consultant with Grant Thornton UK (Debt Advisory).

 Redcliffe’s Project & Infrastructure financing course expert is a qualified Chartered Accountant and Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW).
 He holds various degrees including BA, LLB and a B Compt.
 Accountancy (Hons).

-• Evaluate and negotiate critical clauses in project finance agreements, with a focus on the Senior Facilities Agreement, from both lender and sponsor perspectives
+• Evaluate and negotiate critical clauses in the Senior Facilities Agreement, from both lender and sponsor perspectives

-• Design and implement effective intercreditor arrangements, including payment waterfalls, enforcement standstills, and voting mechanisms in multi-source project financing
+• Design and implement effective intercreditor arrangements, including payment waterfalls, cash trap mechanisms, enforcement standstills, and voting mechanisms in multi-source project financings

 • Craft robust finance documents that anticipate and mitigate potential disputes throughout the project lifecycle